xonsh/xonsh/docs/faq.rst

     >>> ![exec bash]

-Lastly, you can assign the restult of the exec() function to a throw away variable (since the return is always None):
+Lastly, you can assign the result of the exec() function to a throw away variable (since the return is always None):

 .. code-block:: xonshcon

     >>> _ = exec('x = 42')

-Hopefully, though, this tradeoff makes sense and you never have to worry about it...unless chimera slaying is your bag.
+Hopefully, though, this trade-off makes sense and you never have to worry about it...unless chimera slaying is your bag.

 8. Gotchas